 I loved hiking Dürrenstein in October so much, that I decided to include it on my autumn road trip itinerary across the Dolomites.

 What can you see from the summit of Dürrenstein?

-The summit of Picco di Vallandro offers 360 degrees views over the surrounding peaks.
-To the north, the snow-covered Austrian Alps are stretching for kilometres.
+The summit of Picco di Vallandro offers 360-degree views over the surrounding peaks.
+To the north, the snow-covered Austrian Alps are stretching for kilometers.